disaverio/observer/README.md

 ### Observer execution context
-To bind observer execution to a context you can clearly pass the binded version, like `.addObserver(myfun.bind(context))`.
+To bind observer execution to a context you can clearly pass the binded version, like `.addObserver(myObserver.bind(myObj))`.

-Otherwise you can set the execution context by a property, passing an object `addObserver()` with `fn` and `context`.
+Otherwise you can set the execution context by a property, passing an object to `addObserver()` with `fn` and `context`.
 ```js
 myObservedFun.addObserver({
     fn: myObserver,